darlingtonogbuefi/microsoft-intune-cicd/README.md

-# End-to-End CI/CD Pipeline for PowerShell Script Deployment with Intune
+# End-to-End CI/CD Pipeline for Scripts Deployment with Intune

 ## Overview